The 10 Cheapest New Cars on Sale in 2024

 1. Citroen Ami (from £7,695)

 Fancy a lightweight two-seater with electric performance, for just eight grand?
 Well, now you can have just that.
-OK, OK, so the Ami isn’t exactly the sort of two-seater you probably had in mind – instead it’s a tiny electric car (technically classed as a quadricycle) designed specifically for gadding about town.
-And that really is all it’s useful for, given its top speed is limited to just 28mph, and has a range of 46 miles on a good day.
-But as a second car, it’s ideal for commutes, school runs, or trips to the supermarket – and that makes it a brilliant way of reducing your fuel costs, not to mention conducting your urban journeys - being electric, it’s exempt from the London Congestion Charge - in a more environmentally friendly way.
+OK, OK, so the Ami isn’t exactly the sort of two-seater you probably had in mind.
+Instead, it’s a tiny electric car (technically classed as a quadricycle) designed specifically for gadding about town.
+And that really is all it’s useful for, given that its top speed is limited to just 28mph, and it has a range of just 46 miles on a good day.
+But as a second car, it’s ideal for commutes, school runs, or trips to the supermarket, and that makes it a brilliant way of reducing your fuel costs, not to mention conducting your urban journeys - being electric, it’s exempt from the London Congestion Charge - in a more environmentally friendly way.

 Citroen Ami Review